IEncinas10/PA/README.md

 ## Exceptions
 Protect the wenable for DCache and TLB when exceptions are raised

+Also, perhaps stop issuing misses to the cache if an exception was produced, no point in fetching data?

 Interrupts wired into WB stage

 ## Resources